jsfix-ci/celesjs-keygen/API.md

 <a name="privateKey"></a>

 ## privateKey : <code>object</code>
-Private key object from eosjs-ecc.
+Private key object from celesjs-ecc.

 **Kind**: global typedef
 <a name="masterPrivateKey"></a>